armancodv/offgard-api/README.md

 [Configuration](configuration)

-**Notice:** The messages in this app is in Persian, but do not worry, you can change it easily.
+**Notice:** The messages in this app is in Persian, but do not worry, you can change it easily in configuration.